stakater/Playbook/stacks/logging/logrotate/developer-documentation.md

 ### Image

 Currently we are using this `stakater/logrotate:3.13.0` stakater public image for logrotate in stakater.
+There is no official public image available for logrotate, that's why we have created our own logrotate public image.

 ### Cherry Pickable